The Bentleigh Moorabbin Central Rotary Club profile

 The Club was chartered in 1995 under Charter President Charles Rener.
 It was formed by combining the Bentleigh and Moorabbin Central clubs.
 More on the history, including a list of past presidents, can be found here.

-We currently number 36 members with about a third female.
+We currently number 38 members with about a third female.
 The area covered by our Club is mainly the Bentleigh and Moorabbin, (Victoria, Australia), areas – refer map.
 Our members generally live and/or have their business in this area, although this is not absolutely mandatory.
+In summary, we are diverse group of professional leaders working to address various community and international service needs.

 Details of our weekly meetings can be found here.